intbio/MolModEdu/GROMACS/nucl/README.md

 Zero occupancy meaans that these parts of the structure was completed by computer programs and were not observed experimentally.
 *CAUTION!
 You should always read the original article of the structure you use.*

 *B-factor* (often refered to as atomic displacement parameter/*The Debye–Waller factor (DWF)*/temperature factor) monitors the positional spread of each atom.
 It describes the displacement of the atomic positions from an average (mean) value.
-Lower resolution tends to correlate with high B-factor.
+Lower resolution tends to correlate with higher B-factor.
 The formula for the B-factor is:

 <a href="http://www.codecogs.com/eqnedit.php?latex=B&space;=&space;8\pi^2&space;\langle&space;u^2&space;\rangle" target="_blank"><img src="http://latex.codecogs.com/gif.latex?B&space;=&space;8\pi^2&space;\langle&space;u^2&space;\rangle" title="B = 8\pi^2 \langle u^2 \rangle" /></a>